KoelhoSec/SheldonSpray/README.md

 ### Notes and Credits

 Decided to create this repo just for fun since its pretty simple to obfuscate scripts with Pyfuscation.
-SheldonSpray did actually worked in real engagements to evade an EDR that was blocking the regular version of DomainPasswordSpray.
+SheldonSpray did actually work in real engagements to evade an EDR that was blocking the regular version of DomainPasswordSpray.

 Credits to [@dafthack](https://github.com/dafthack) for creating this awesome tool